 If you are taking any other medications then always inform your doctor of this before being prescribed with something new.
 Utovlan is not suitable to be taken alongside the following medicines as they may lessen the effect of the drug:

 You can still drink alcohol while taking Utovlan.
 It may cause sleepiness but mixing the two drugs will not cause any harm.

 Both Utovlan and the combined contraceptive pill are effective methods of period delay.
-If you are already taking the combined pill then then it’s simple to just run two packs back to back to delay your period for an additional 3 weeks.
-Utovlan works well for women not already taking the pill as it won’t cause any additional side effects like breakthrough bleeding which often occurs when you first start the contraceptive pill.
+If you are already taking the combined pill then it’s simple to just run two packs back to back to delay your period for an additional 3 weeks.
+Utovlan works well for women not already taking the combined pill.
 Whether Utovlan or the pill will be most effective, will depend on your individual circumstances and medical history and how soon you need to delay your period.
 Speak to your doctor for more information and guidance.

 Utovlan is safe to use as long as you follow the instructions provided by your doctor.
-It is only available on prescription but it is unsuitable for those with certain medical conditions or who are taking certain medications.
+It is only available on prescription and is unsuitable for those with certain medical conditions or who are taking certain medications.
 Speak to your doctor to make sure it’s safe for you.